Norecipes - Elevating Everyday Meals

 How to Debone Chicken Legs

-Follow the bone towards the base of the leg, following the contours of the joint until you reach the end of the thigh bone.
-Be careful not to cut all the way through the meat.
+When you reach the joint, you'll need to go around it like a speed bump and then continue tracing the contours of the bone until you reach the end of the thigh bone.
+Be careful not to cut past the bone and all the way through the meat.

-Now the inside of the joint should be visible.
-Cut through it with the tip of your knife and fold the leg meat in half.
+Now, the inside of the joint should be visible.
+Cut through the joint.

 Cut through joint in chicken leg.